-Advisory Agreement.
-The fund entered into an investment management contract dated June 30, 2020 (the "Advisory Agreement") with the advisor.
-As compensation for its advisory services under the Advisory Agreement, the advisor receives a fee from the fund, calculated and paid daily, at an annual rate of the fund's average daily managed assets.
+Advisory Agreement. he fund entered into an amended and restated investment management contract dated June 30, 2020 (the "Advisory Agreement") with the Advisor.
+As compensation for its advisory services under the Advisory Agreement, the Advisor receives a fee from the fund, calculated and paid daily, at an annual rate of the fund's average daily managed assets.
 "Managed assets" means, for the purposes of calculating the advisory fee, the total assets of the fund (including any assets attributable to any leverage that may be outstanding) minus the sum of accrued liabilities (other than liabilities representing financial leverage).
 The liquidation preference of any preferred shares is not a liability.

-Pursuant to the Advisory Agreement and subject to the general supervision of the Trustees, the advisor selects, contracts with, and compensates the subadvisor to manage the investments and determine the composition of the assets of the fund.
-The advisor does not itself manage any of the fund's portfolio assets but has ultimate responsibility to oversee the subadvisor and recommend its hiring, termination and replacement.
-In this capacity, the advisor monitors the subadvisor's management of the fund's investment operations in accordance with the investment objective and related investment policies of the fund, reviews the performance of the subadvisor and reports periodically on such performance to the Board.
+Pursuant to the Advisory Agreement and subject to the general supervision of the Trustees, the Advisor selects, contracts with, and compensates the Subadvisor to manage the investments and determine the composition of the assets of the fund.
+The Advisor does not itself manage any of the fund's portfolio assets but has ultimate responsibility to oversee the Subadvisor and recommend its hiring, termination and replacement.
+In this capacity, the Advisor monitors the Subadvisor's management of the fund's investment operations in accordance with the investment objective and related investment policies of the fund, reviews the performance of the Subadvisor and reports periodically on such performance to the Board.

 Administration Agreement.
-The fund entered into an administration contract dated August 15, 1994 (the "Administration Agreement") with JHIM, under which the fund receives Non-Advisory Services.
+The fund entered into an administration contract dated May 6, 1992 (the "Administration Agreement") with JHIM, under which the fund receives Non-Advisory Services.
 These "Non-Advisory Services" include, but are not limited to, preparing tax returns, preparing and transmitting periodic reports to shareholders, preparing and submitting filings with the SEC and other regulatory authorities, maintaining fund records, providing personnel and clerical services, and other services that are not investment advisory in nature.
-The fund pays a monthly fee to JHIM equal to 0.25% of the fund's average weekly net assets for such Non-Advisory Services under the Administration Agreement.
-The advisor has contractually agreed to limit its administration fee to 0.10% of the fund's average weekly gross assets.
-This agreement expires on April 30, 2025, unless renewed by mutual agreement of the fund and the advisor based upon a determination that this is appropriate under the circumstances at that time.
+The fund pays a monthly fee to JHIM equal to 0.10% of the fund's average weekly managed assets for such Non-Advisory Services under the Administration Agreement.